Link-Seum/Velocitymeter/index.md

 ## Wireframe
 * * *
 You can enable the wireframe option by pressing `F8` or disable it with `F9`.<br>
-It is recommended to activate to enable the "no theme" and "no particles" options.
+It is recommended to enable the "no theme" and "no particles" options.

 <img src="./image/wireframeoption.png" alt="VelocityMeter" width="30%" height="30%"><br>
 <img src="./image/wireframe.png" alt="VelocityMeter" width="50%" height="50%">